Fastly blames software bug for huge global internet crash

 AMSTERDAM, Jun 9 (.) – Fastly Inc., the company involved in a major global internet outage this week, said on Wednesday that the incident was caused by a bug in its software that was triggered when one of its customers changed its settings. .

-Tuesday’s drop raised doubts about the dependence on the Internet of some infrastructure companies.
+Tuesday’s drop raised doubts about the internet dependence of some infrastructure companies.
 The Fastly issue brought down high-traffic sites, including news providers like The Guardian and The New York Times, as well as British government sites, Reddit, and Amazon.com.

 “This disruption was extensive and severe, and we truly regret the impact on our customers and all who depend on them,” the company said in a blog post written by Nick Rockwell, its senior engineering and infrastructure executive.
 As he indicated, the problem should have been anticipated.